zulkamal/Openx/README.txt

 The YAML file lists configuration for each environment.
 The gem uses the 'production' environment by default.
 Trailing slash is required on the 'url'.
 'invocation_url' is only used by the OpenX::Invocation methods to serve advertisements over XML-RPC

 == LICENSE:

 (The MIT License)

-Copyright (c) 2008:
+Copyright (c) 2010:

 * {Aaron Patterson}[http://tenderlovemaking.com]
 * Andy Smith
 * {TouchLocal P/L}[http://www.touchlocal.com]
+* Dimitrij Denissenko

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the